NkosinathiKhumaloIrdeto/Timesheet/README.md

 ## [Database Structure]

+### To create a new database:

-ssh into mongodb container
+ssh into mongodb container:

 ```
 $ docker exec -it mongodb_container /bin/bash
 ```

-Connect to mongo instance
+Connect to mongo instance:

 ```
 mongo --host localhost:2701